TijmenUU/smarttalesii/README.md

 Currently the project requires the following:
 - Microsoft's Visual Studio 2017 (VS2017) with Visual C++
 - Simple and Fast Multimedia Library (SFML) version 2.4.2
-- OpenAL, see https://www.openal.org/downloads/ .
-Required for running the release as well.

-Should build on Linux too, as there are no platform specific libraries or APIs used.
-However, this has not been tested yet.
+- A gamepad

+The gamepad is **required** in some cases, most likely when the computer has been used with gamepads before.
+There is a weird issue with the Windows API in some cases that makes the game stutter if there is no gamepad connected.
+It seems to only happen on computers that have or had a gamepad connected to them (could be drivers).
+If this applies to you; before launching the game connect your gamepad and press a few random buttons, also moving the thumbsticks.
+That procedure seems to get rid of the stuttering in the game.

+*Note: the game itself does not use the gamepad as input device, it is a problem with Windows*

 ## Branches
 - master: the most recent stable version of the game.
 It may miss some upcoming features, but it should build no problems on *Windows*.
 See the branch *linux* for building a stable linux compatible binary.
 - GameplayEvaluation: the first basic prototype of the game, for testing the fundamental game mechanics.
 - linux: branch with a version that is stable on Linux.
-The makefile on the master branch is not guarranteed to work, but build
+The master branch is not guarranteed to be stable on Linux, but could well be.
-- win-perf-fix: branch with a workaround for performance issues with certain Windows platforms.
-This branch is hopefully temporary until a more sensible fix is available.
-PeekMessageW is currently blocking for 10s of milliseconds, which causes massive lag spikes. from this branch should work no problem.
-May be severely outdated (see commits).
-Feel free to try your luck with the master branch + makefile in that case.

 ## Releases
-Check the [releases](https://github.com/TijmenUU/smarttalesii/releases) for binaries if you cannot or do not want to build it yourself.
+Check the [releases](https://github.com/TijmenUU/smarttalesii/releases) for Windows binaries if you cannot or do not want to build it yourself.

 ## License
 See the license file for all the licenses this project uses.